matt2ology/csus-computer-science-csc/stat196k-analyzing-and-processing-big-data/assignments/assignment13-s-hypothetical-example-of-clusters/assignment13-s-hypothetical-examples-of-clusters.md

 ## Response

-A game that started a multibillion-dollar franchise, generated fans of young and old, the original Pokémon games versions Red and Green was published in 1996 for the Gameboy.
+A game that started a multibillion-dollar franchise, generated fans of young and old, the original Pokémon games versions Red and Green were published in 1996 for the Gameboy.
 Suppose that we had a data set of children who played the games for a random sample of children who picked `Bulbasaur` (a `grass type`), `Charmander` (a `fire type`), or `Squirtle` (a `water type`) as their Starter Pokémon.